shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document.md

 ## Overview

-Using the Shopware administration, you can easily create new documents.
+Using the Shopware Administration, you can easily create new documents.
 This guide will teach you how to achieve the same result, which is creating a new document, using your plugin.

 ## Prerequisites